cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 >
 > **A notified reactive box that has no downstream reactive connections reevaluates itself automatically.**
 >
-> This process makes for visual programs (or portions of visual programs) to _react to changes_ in the environment, either trigered by user actions for by incoming messages from other software.
+> This process makes for visual programs (or portions of visual programs) to _react to changes_ in the environment, either triggered by user actions for by incoming messages from other software.
 >
 > _&rarr; In the simple patch displayed above, this means that if the value of the box `5` changes for any reason, the value of the result box `61` will be updated with a new result._